SawsanYusuf/uganda-cassava-disease-classifier/README.md

 - Applied **Normalization**
 - Converted images into **PyTorch tensors**

-These steps ensured compatibility with pretrained ResNet architecture and stabilized training.
+These preprocessing steps ensured compatibility with pretrained CNN architectures such as ResNet50 and improved convergence during training.

 ## Model Development